Step 1: Look for the information on the website

 If the information you are after has not already been published but raises no particular concerns (in terms of possible public interest reasons why it should be kept confidential), then Forestry Corporation may be able to release it to you on request without the requirement of having to make a formal application.

 If you think this applies to the information you are after you can contact us to make an informal request.

 Generally, we try to release information we hold without the need for you to make a formal access application, unless there are good reasons to require one.

 Under the Government Information (Public Access) Act however, government agencies are not required to release information without an access application.
-FCNSW reserves the right to require you to lodge an access application, particularly if there may be significant public interest considerations that need to be taken into account in deciding whether the information can be released or if you request a large volume of information or if it would otherwise take FCNSW a significant amount of time to consider your request.
+Forestry Corporation reserves the right to require you to lodge an access application, particularly if there may be significant public interest considerations that need to be taken into account in deciding whether the information can be released, if third party consultation is required, if you request a large volume of information, or if it would otherwise take a significant amount of time to consider your request.

 Step 3: Make a formal access application

-You can make a formal application by downloading, completing and posting the information access form and sending it to us at the address below:
+You can make a formal application by downloading, completing and posting the information access form and sending it to us.
+You may submit your form electronically to firstname.lastname@example.org or in hard copy at the address below: